Neo2SHYAlien/website/README.md

 =======

 Website of Hackafe Plovdiv
+The website is based on backbone.js for MVC, underscore for model handling and underscore templates to output data.

-Structure of the website
+# Folder structure of the website

-Config/config.ini - contains credentials for the DB user.

-Public - the main website folder
-	-api - the FB events sdk
+- API (api calls are stored here)
+- APP (main application folder)
+ - fonts
+ - img
+     - logo
-	-app -
+     - sponsors
-		- models - the backbonejs models for the website
+ - models
-		- views - the backbonejs views
-		- templates - html underscore templates
-		- translations - the laguages, supported on the website
-		- img - images for the website
-		- fonts - fonts for hackafe website
  - scripts
+     - vendor
+ - styles
+ - templates
+ - translations
+ - views